abbas-al-turkmani/slidable-bottom-app-bar/README.md

 A flutter package create a bottom app bar that can slide to the position of the screen that spicefied in maxHeight property when clicking on the button or by sliding by hande.

-## Things to note
+## note

-the `slidable_bottom_app_bar` is a widget for mobile platform, if you use it in desktop or web it will be ugly.
+the `slidable_bottom_app_bar` is a widget for designed to work on mobile layouts, using it in desktop layout couldn't looks good.

 ## Preview